oktadev/okta-ionic-auth-example/README.md

 **Prerequisites:** [Node.js](https://nodejs.org/).

 > [Okta](https://developer.okta.com/) has Authentication and User Management APIs that reduce development time with instant-on, scalable user infrastructure.
-Okta's intuitive API and expert support make it easy for developers to authenticate, manage and secure users and roles in any application.
+Okta's intuitive API and expert support make it easy for developers to authenticate, manage, and secure users and roles in any application.

 * [Getting Started](#getting-started)
 * [Links](#links)